Simulation-Software-Engineering/Lecture-Material/04_documentation/pandoc_slides.md

 - Converts **>=38** file formats into **>=60** file formats
     - Includes dialects
     - Results vary on language
-- Write documentation/text well-supported language, then convert to any format
+- Write documentation/text in well-supported language, then convert to any format

 ---